Basker Docs

 • Reading custom data inside a theme — once you've added custom attributes or custom objects, the theme needs to be aware of them in order to render them.
 The theme developer handles this.

-For developer-level information about all of these, see basker.dev.
+For developer-level detail, see basker.dev.

 Where to go next